mixxxdj/website/content/news/2022-09-26-gsoc-final-blog-fatih-emre-yildiz.md

 * [Find On Web Menu Services Folder](https://github.com/mixxxdj/mixxx/tree/main/src/widget/findonwebmenuservices)

 ##### *Editable Track Menu*
 While discussing *Find On Web* feature and where we could placed it on Mixxx.
 We have decided to place it on Track Menu.
-There was an idea on Zulip, that the Track Menu was gettin crowded, and we can consider to make it configurable.
+There was an idea on Zulip, that the Track Menu was getting crowded, and we can consider to make it configurable.

 At first I thought the same and this feature would be nice to have and that can help me to get to know the code base for the preferences option.